daffinity/squbs-scala-seed.g8/README.markdown

 [g8]: http://www.foundweekends.org/giter8/

 This is a fork of https://github.com/paypal/squbs-scala-seed.g8 with changes to versions and build.sbt settings for working with scala 2.12 and sbt 1.0.
+Note that it references squbs version `0.10.0-SNAPSHOT`.

 The fork was created by Tom Schweiger; please direct questions, suggestions, and compaints to him.